 The Angels in the second Charlie's Angels movie wear bullet proof vests similar to the CSI Verse example above, but hey, it's a Charlies Angels movie.
 They are contractually unable to wear anything unsexy.

 In 300, the Spartans go into combat with bare chests and bikini briefs.
 This is taken from the original graphic novel, where the Spartans wore nothing at all aside from their cloaks, which itself draws from classical Greek "heroic nudity" in art.
+In actual history, of course, they would have been some of the most heavily-armoured soldiers in the ancient world.

 Towards the end of the 1981 Arthurian legend film Excalibur the witch Morgana appears to be dressed in nothing more than a sheet metal corset.